Auburn vs. Georgia State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Auburn has combined with its opponents to score more than 57 points just two times this season.
+- Auburn has combined with its opponents to score more than 57 points just two times this year.

-- Saturday's over/under is 6.0 points lower than the two team's combined 63 points per game average.

-- The 49.7 combined points per game that these two squads have allowed this season are 7.3 fewer than the 57 over/under in this contest.

-- The average total in Tigers games this season is 55.8, 1.2 points fewer than Saturday's over/under of 57 .
+- Tigers games have an average total of 55.8 points this season, 1.2 fewer than Saturday's over/under.

-- The 60.0 PPG average total in Panthers games this season is 3.0 points more than this game's over/under.
+- In 2021, games involving the Panthers have averaged a total of 60.0 points, 3.0 more than the set over/under in this contest.

 Auburn Stats and Trends

-- So far this season Auburn has two wins against the spread.
+- So far this year Auburn has two wins against the spread.

 - This season, the Tigers have won ATS in each of their two games as a favorite of 27 points or more.